 A Degree of Doctor comprises 240 credits.
-At least 120 credits must consist of the doctoral thesis
+The doctoral thesis need to comprise of 172,5 credits.

-Quality requirements and possible other requirements for the thesis.
+Thesis Quality requirements and possible other requirements for the thesis.

 The thesis is a compulsory part of the third-cycle programme.
 This component of the programme aims for students to develop the ability to make independent contributions to research and engage in scientific collaboration, both within and beyond their own subject.
 The thesis must include new research results that the student has developed, alone or in collaboration with others.
 The thesis is normally to be written in English.
 It should normally take the form of a compilation of independently written scientific papers and a specially written summary, but may also in individual cases take the form of a monograph, i.e. a thesis written as a whole.
 Whether in the form of a compilation thesis or a monograph, it must be equivalent in scope to at least four academic papers publishable in international journals, international conference proceedings or internationally edited books of good quality with peer review.
-It must be possible to distinguish the doctoral student's individual contribution to any texts with coauthors included in the thesis.
+It must be possible to distinguish the doctoral student's individual contribution to any texts with co-authors included in the thesis.
 The thesis is presented at a four-fifths seminar after four fifths of thesis work is complete.
 In the case of a compilation thesis, the introductory chapter does not have to be included in the four-fifths seminar.

-The doctoral student shall have completed courses of at least 60 credits, of which 45 credits must be at third-cycle level and no more than 10 credits can be at first-cycle level.
+The doctoral student shall have completed courses of 67,5 credits, of which 45 credits must be at third-cycle level and no more than 10 credits can be at first-cycle level.